 Staff spend 1.5 hours each ‘playing’ training apps – resulting in 93% improvement in knowledge

 More flexible, modernised staff training methods hold the key to helping physical retailers compete with online, according to Bosch-Siemens.

-OSLO, Norway, March 17, 2023 (GLOBE NEWSWIRE) -- The call came after the astonishing success of a pilot training project run by Bosch-Siemens, aimed at improving product knowledge and technical know-how of point-of-sale staff.
+COLOGNE, Germany, March 09, 2023 (GLOBE NEWSWIRE) -- The call came after the astonishing success of a pilot training project run by Bosch-Siemens, aimed at improving product knowledge and technical know-how of point-of-sale staff.

 The project launched with a successful pilot in 20 stores, which saw a 26.2% increase in sales of washing machines across, while stores that did not take part in the training saw a 13% decrease.

 Now the scheme has been expanded across the Nordic region and over 1,000 staff are using the BSH GO training apps across a number of major retailers.
 It has been played 110,000 times representing 1,300 hours’ worth of training time.

 Developed by gamified training specialists Attensi, the training uses ‘gamified’ techniques to encourage staff to play – and replay – the training simulations.

 Ellen Vrålstad, Attensi VP Sales and Business Development, said: “This approach to training, using gamified simulation-based apps that are delivered via mobile, has benefits for everyone involved.
 The staff improve their knowledge and sell more units, boosting their performance.
 Meanwhile the retailers can offer specialist knowledge and service levels that customers won’t get from online competitors.

 “The data shows people aren’t just completing the training two or three times – they are coming back, time and again, and in some cases playing it up to 10 times.
 This repetition helps to close the knowledge gaps that we identified at the start by up to 93%.